The name of the Union shall be the Glamorgan County Golf Union (the “Union”).

 The President, or in his absence the Chairman, shall chair the Meeting.
 If neither is able to attend the Meeting, the Executive Committee shall appoint a Chairman.

-A Special Meeting of the Council shall be convened at any time by the Honorary Secretary either at the instance of the Executive Committee or upon receipt of a written request from representatives of any five clubs.
+A Special Meeting of the Union shall be convened at any time by the Honorary Secretary either at the instance of the Executive Committee or upon receipt of a written request from representatives of any five member clubs.
 Such a request must state the purpose for calling the Meeting.

-Rules for the conduct and voting at Special Meetings shall be the same as those for the Annual General Meetings of Council.
+Rules for the conduct and voting at Special Meetings shall be the same as those for the Annual General Meetings of the Union.

 All monies raised by, or on behalf of, the Union shall be applied solely to further the aims and objectives of the Union.